 Bypasses, which are combinations of (internal) abstractions and (internal) inflows, describe the artificial or natural transfer of water within the model domain outside of the routing channel system.
 An example are karst-phenomenons (losses in one subbasin and additional sources in another subbasin) but also artificial bypasses by hydro power stations often abstracting water from one subbasin and adding it to another subbasin.
 The difference between such bypasses and external inflows/abstractions is, that bypasses will not be written into or read from external files.
 A bypass can also not be constructed by a combination of external inflows and external abstractions, because the model connects only these inflows/abstractions which are marked with the keyword "intern".
-However, it is possible during subsequent model runs to define an external abstraction in the first model run which serves as an external abstraction should be defined, too (because of water balance in the lower basin areas), but it's important to use a different file name in order to avoid overriding of the abstraction file of the first model run.
+However, it is possible during subsequent model runs to define an external abstraction in the first model run which serves as an external inflow for another subbasin in the second model run.
+During the second model run the external abstraction should be defined, too (because of water balance in the lower basin areas), but it's important to use a different file name in order to avoid overriding of the abstraction file of the first model run.
 The advantage of such an approach is, that the inflow is well defined in the second model run and does not depend on any model parameter.
 Thus, it's also possible to use observed bypass-data.